 Therefore, I concluded that Carl Menger deserves to be considered the greatest economist who ever lived.

 I dedicated my own book, “The Structure of Production” (New York University Press, 1990), to Menger.
 It was Menger who inspired my development of gross output (GO), a measure of spending at all stages of production that the government adopted in 2014.

-Further, Menger was a financial reporter who covered the stock market in Vienna, and it is there that he discovered that prices of stocks and all goods and services are based on only a small number of buyers and sellers.
+Furthermore, Menger was a financial reporter who covered the stock market in Vienna, and it is there that he discovered that the prices of stocks and all goods and services are based on only a small number of buyers and sellers.
 Thus, he discovered the principle of marginal analysis that forms the basis of economic science today.

 I use this approach when I teach economics to students, and it’s an eye-opener.
 For example, many economists claim that real wages for the average American have stagnated over the past 30 years.

 Yet, if you look at the quantity, quality and variety of goods and services over the past 30 years, it is clear that almost everyone’s living standards have increased dramatically.

 I also use the Austrian theory of the business cycle in my forecasts about the economy and the stock market, based on the works of Ludwig von Mises, Friedrich Hayek and other followers of Menger.
 They taught that easy-money policies are inflationary and lead to the boom-bust cycle in the economy and in the stock market.

 If you want to know more about Menger and Austrian economics, let me suggest that you read two books.

 First, my book “A Viennese Waltz Down Wall Street: Austrian Economics for Investors” has a chapter on each Austrian economist, including Menger, Mises, Hayek, Schumpeter and Rothbard.
 You can download it for free here.

 Or you can purchase a copy for only $20 postpaid at www.skousenbooks.com.